 Global change is disrupting organisms and ecosystems globally.
 Drivers of change include climate change, biodiversity loss, pollution, biotic exchange (novel pathogens, pests), land use, and more.
 We see these impacting our forests, croplands, lakes and rivers, oceans, coastlines, and cities.

-From Peter Reich: Hello and welcome to the home page of the Institute for Global Change Biology!
-As the new Director, we are launching several initiatives at the institute (e.g., faculty hires, postdoc opportunities, a new Working Group program), that you can learn about from the links below.
-I am excited about the community we will build to advance science, train the next generation of global change scholars, and help find solutions to our global crises.
-Our web site is under construction, so expect to see more soon illustrating who we are and the work we are doing.
+From IGCB Director Peter Reich: Hello and welcome to the IGCB home page!
+We have launched several initiatives (e.g., faculty hires, postdoc opportunities, a Working Group program, an Exchange Fellows program), that you can learn about from the links below.
+We are excited about the community we will build to advance science, train the next generation of global change scholars, and help find solutions to our global crises.
+Our web site is under reconstruction, so expect to see more soon illustrating who we are and the work we are doing.
 Feel free to contact me directly (firstname.lastname@example.org) if you’d like to learn more.

 The IGCB's Mission

 The IGCB currently focuses on six research areas or themes to meet four interwoven goals; and views these as our current priorities.
 Our overall research focus is on the interaction of the four main drivers of global environmental change (climate change, biodiversity loss and biotic invasion, land use and transformation, eutrophication) with key natural and human systems and processes.
 We seek to enhance understanding of critical knowledge gaps and learn how to do science that has an impact (i.e. help find solutions to our climate and sustainability crises).

 In focusing on the research themes above, we aim to advance our mission and meet our goals:

 II.
 Train the current and next generation of global change scholars